rdjames1996/credit-risk-classification/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 If you do not recommend any of the models, please justify your reasoning.

+Two logistic regression models were used in this challenge.
+Although both models performed very well, the Resampled LRM seems to perform best. with an overall accuracy of 99.4%. the Training LRM has an overall accuracy of 95.2%.
+Between both models, it's clear that they should be used to predict `0`'s and not `1`'s.
+Until either model's precision for at-risk loans increases, the bank will always be more confident in predicting healthy loans.
+As stated above, I recommend that the bank use the Logistic Regression Model with resampled training data rather tham the Logistic Training Model with original data due to the difference in overall accuracy (99.4% as opposed to 95.2%).